-- transactions include facilitating, clearing, and settling transactions to divest to a non-US person PdVSA Securities; - activities to facilitate, clear, or settle trades of holdings in PdVSA Securities involving US persons, provided trades were placed prior to 4:00 pm EST on January 28, 2019; and - activities in bonds issued prior to August 25, 2017 by PDV Holding, and CITGO Holding; - the purchase by US persons in Venezuela from PdVSA of refined petroleum products for personal, commercial, or humanitarian uses and activities ordinarily incident and necessary to such purchases, except for any commercial resale, transfer, exportation, or reexportation of such products (General License 10A); - transactions ordinarily incident and necessary to the activities of the following entities, and their subsidiaries, which involve Banco de Venezuela, S.A.
+- August 25, 2017 by PDV Holdings, Inc., CITGO Holdings Inc., or any of their subsidiaries; - the purchase by US persons in Venezuela from PdVSA of refined petroleum products for personal, commercial, or humanitarian uses and activities ordinarily incident and necessary to such purchases, except for any commercial resale, transfer, exportation, or reexportation of such products (General License 10A); - transactions ordinarily incident and necessary to the activities of the following entities, and their subsidiaries, which involve Banco de Venezuela, S.A.
 Banco Universal (Banco de Venezuela), Banco Bicentenario del Pueblo, de la Clase Obrera, Mujer y Comunas, Banco Universal C.A.
 (Banco Bicentenario del Pueblo), Banco del Tesoro, C.A.
-Banco Universal (Banco del Tesoro), or Banco Central de Venezuela: MasterCard Incorporated, Visa Inc., American Express Company, Western Union Company, and MoneyGram International (General License 15C); - certain specified transactions involving Banco de Venezuela, S.A.
+Banco Universal (Banco del Tesoro), or Banco Central de Venezuela: MasterCard Incorporated, Visa Inc., Western Union Company, MoneyGram International, and others specified in the license (General License 15C); - certain specified transactions involving Banco de Venezuela, S.A.
 Banco Universal (Banco de Venezuela), Banco Bicentenario del Pueblo, de la Clase Obrera, Mujer y Comunas, Banco Universal C.A.
 (Banco Bicentenario del Pueblo), Banco del Tesoro, or C.A.
 Banco Universal (Banco del Tesoro) (General License 16C), including: - all transactions and activities ordinarily incident and necessary to maintaining, operating, or closing accounts of US persons; and - all transactions and activities ordinarily incident and necessary to processing noncommercial, personal remittances involving Banco de Venezuela, Banco Bicentenario del Pueblo, Banco del Tesoro, or Banco Central de Venezuela; - transactions ordinarily incident and necessary to maintain or operate Integracion Administradora de Fondos de Ahorro Previsional, S.A., whose fund administrator is owned 50 percent or more by Banco Bandes Uruguay S.A.
 (Bandes Uruguay), including the purchase from or sale to the Integracion Administradora de Fondos de Ahorro Previsional, S.A. of securities or serving as a custodian for securities held by the Integracion Administradora de Fondos de Ahorro Previsional, S.A.
 (General License 18A);

-- official activities of certain international organizations involving Banco Central de Venezuela, including the CAF DevelopmentBank of Latin America, Fondo Latinoamericano de Reservas, Inter-American Development Bank, International Committee of the Red Cross, International Federation of the Red Cross and Red Crescent Societies, Organization of American States, the World Bank Group, and the United Nations, including other UN- related organizations (General License 20B); - US financial institutions to debit blocked accounts for service charges owed by the owner of the blocked account (General License 21); - provision of goods and services to Venezuela's mission to the United Nations and corresponding payments, except for the purchase, sale, financing, or refinancing of real property (General License 22); - processing of fund transfers for operating expenses or other official business of third-country diplomatic or consular missions in Venezuela by US depository institutions, US-registered brokers or dealers in securities, and US-registered money transmitters (General License 23); - transactions ordinarily incident and necessary to the receipt and transmission of telecommunications or mail and packages (General License 24); - exportation or reexportation of services, software, hardware, and technology incident to internet communications (e.g., instant messaging, chat and email, social networking, sharing of photos and movies, web browsing, blogging, web hosting, and domain name registration services) (General License 25); - provision and receipt of nonscheduled emergency medical services and other medical services (General License 26); - application, receipt, renewal and maintenance, filing and prosecution of any opposition or infringement, and fees of a patent, trademark, copyright, or other form of intellectual property protection (General License 27); - transactions ordinarily incident and necessary to activities related to humanitarian projects, supporting democracy building, education building, non-commercial development projects, and environmental protection carried out by nongovernmental organizations, including processing and transferring funds, payment of taxes, fees, import duties, licenses, permits or public utility services (General License 29); - transactions and activities ordinarily incident and necessary to operations or use of ports and airports, including transactions involving the Instituto Nacional de los Espacios Acuaticos or any entity in which it has a 50 percent or greater interest, exceptfor the exportation or reexportation of diluents (General License 30A);
+- US financial institutions to debit blocked accounts for service charges owed by the owner of the blocked account (General License 21); - provision of goods and services to Venezuela's mission to the United Nations and corresponding payments, except for the purchase, sale, financing, or refinancing of real property (General License 22); - processing of fund transfers for operating expenses or other official business of third-country diplomatic or consular missions in Venezuela by US depository institutions, US-registered brokers or dealers in securities, and US-registered money transmitters (General License 23); - transactions ordinarily incident and necessary to the receipt and transmission of telecommunications or mail and packages (General License 24); - exportation or reexportation of services, software, hardware, and technology incident to internet communications (e.g., instant messaging, chat and email, social networking, sharing of photos and movies, web browsing, blogging, web hosting, and domain name registration services) (General License 25); - provision and receipt of nonscheduled emergency medical services and other medical services (General License 26); - application, receipt, renewal and maintenance, filing and prosecution of any opposition or infringement, and fees of a patent, trademark, copyright, or other form of intellectual property protection (General License 27); - transactions ordinarily incident and necessary to activities related to humanitarian projects, supporting democracy building, education building, non-commercial development projects, and environmental protection carried out by nongovernmental organizations, including processing and transferring funds, payment of taxes, fees, import duties, licenses, permits or public utility services (General License 29); - transactions and activities ordinarily incident and necessary to operations or use of ports and airports, including transactions involving the Instituto Nacional de los Espacios Acuaticos or any entity in which it has a 50 percent or greater interest, except for the exportation or